madelinegannon/jetson-nano-accessories/garden-stake/README.md

 ### Jetson Nano Garden Stake
 The Jetson Nano is lightweight and power-efficient, which means you can easily take it outdoors.
-This Garden Stake assembly has a place to clip in a Jetson Nano developer kit and a portable battery pack, and to add cameras and other peripherals.
+This Garden Stake assembly has a place to clip in a Jetson Nano developer kit and a portable battery pack, as well as cameras and other peripherals.
 The pointy stake is great for holding the Nano in soft ground.

 Here's a few project ideas to get started:
 - Detect and report on bugs and pests in your garden.